ampproject/amphtml/extensions/amp-anim/amp-anim.md

 ### Invalid AMP email attributes

-The AMP4EMAIL spec disallows the use of the following attributes on the AMP email format.
+The AMP for Email spec disallows the use of the following attributes on the AMP email format.

 - `object-fit`
 - `object-position`